mizquierdo97/Engine/README.md

 ##Controls:

+- Import assets: Copy them in the Asstes folder
-- Load FBXs and Textures: Drag and drop the file.
-Then select on the assets menu
+- Load FBXs: Click it in the assets menu
 - Move Camera: W,A,S,D
 - Zoom: Mouse wheel
 - Rotate over a reference point: Right Click
 - Rotate Camera: Right Click + Left Alt
-- Center Geometry
+- Center Geometry: F
+- Change Gizmos: 1,2,3
+- Open File Menu: Right Click on the desired asset in "Assets" menu
+- Save/Load scene in Edit Menu

+*All the FBX's textures should be in the same folder of the FBX

 Libraries used: